michelefenu/advent-of-code/README.md

-# advent-of-code-2020
+# Advent Of Code sub y{2020}

-My solutions to 2020 Advent Of Code puzzles
+My solutions (attempts) to 2020 Advent Of Code puzzles, written in plain JavaScript.